AndreasOpedal/cilsg/submission/README.md

 python3 main.py predict Ensemble
 ```

-However, if executing the base models is too time-consuming, it is sufficient to run only the `Ensemble` model, as we already make available the predictions of the base models.
+However, if executing the base models is too time-consuming, it is sufficient to run only the `Ensemble` model as instructed above, as we already make available the predictions of the base models.